 Or I could take this conducting class I’ve been eyeing.

-I think I’ve been making a lot of decision to be “safe.”
+I think I’ve been making a lot of decisions to be “safe.”
 But safety can stifle you.
 And job growth rates can distract you from your gifts, low salaries can change your path, and a 401(k) can dim your spirit.

 I think the world can handle a few more unpractical dreams.